Convex Coupled Matrix and Tensor Completion: Proposed Method

 \subsubsection{Extensions for Multiple Matrices and Tensors}

-Our newly defined norms can be easily extended to multiple matrices and tensors that are coupled on different modes.
-For instance, we can formulate a coupling between two matrices $M_{1} \in \mathbb{R}^{n_{1} \times m_{1}}$ and $M_{2} \in \mathbb{R}^{n_{3} \times m_{2}}$ to a $3$-way tensor $\mathcal{T}$ on its first and third modes where mode-$1$ and mode-$3$ are regularized by a overlapped trace norm and the mode-$2$ is regularized by a scaled latent trace norm and the mixed norm for this can be written as follows,
+Our newly defined norms can be extended to multiple matrices coupled to a tensor on different modes.
+For instance, we can couple two matrices $M_{1} \in \mathbb{R}^{n_{1} \times m_{1}}$ and $M_{2} \in \mathbb{R}^{n_{3} \times m_{2}}$ to a $3$-way tensor $\mathcal{T}$ on its first and third modes.
+If we regularize the coupled tensor with the overlapped trace norm on mode $1$ and mode $3$ and the scaled latent trace norm on mode $2$, we obtain a mixed norm,

+Coupled norms for multiple $3$-mode or higher dimensional tensors could also be designed using our proposed method.
+However, such extension may require extending coupled norms further.
+Extensions to coupled norms for multiple tensors are a promising area for future research.